Skillet (band): Ardent and breakthrough (2003–2010)

 In 2003, Collide, the band's fifth studio album, was released by Ardent Records and contained the singles "Savior" and "Collide".
 In 2004, the rights to Collide were bought by Lava Records, an imprint of Atlantic Records.
 On May 25, 2004, Collide was re-released by Lava Records, with "Open Wounds" as an added track.
 The album was nominated for "Best Rock Gospel Album" in 2005.

 Citing P.O.D. as inspiration for the musical shift on Collide, Cooper said, "Well I'm one of these song writers, everything I hear goes through my John Cooper filter of what I like and what I don't like. ...
 All these things ... have been an influence on me."

 Skillet's album Comatose was released on October 3, 2006.
 It features the singles "Rebirthing", "Whispers in the Dark", "Comatose", "The Older I Get", "Those Nights", "The Last Night" and "Better Than Drugs".
 The album debuted at No. 55 on the Billboard 200 and No. 4 on the US Top Christian Albums chart.

 In January 2008, Skillet announced that their drummer, Lori Peters, was retiring from the band, feeling that "it's time for her to come off of the road and start a new chapter in her life".
 Peters' last concert with Skillet was on December 31, 2007.
 However, during the 2007 Christmas season, she took the time to train Skillet's next drummer, Jen Ledger.

+Jen Ledger (left) joined the band in 2008, replacing Lori Peters.
+Seth Morrison (right) joined in 2011 when he replaced Ben Kasica.